tmk-tran/dotnet-pet-hotel/README.md

 - `string name` (required): The pet name
 - `PetBreed breed` (required): Pet breed, based on the `PetBreed` enum.
 - `PetColor color` (required): Pet color, based on the `PetColor` enum.
-- `DateTime edInAt` (nullable): The time that this pet was checked in.
-If `null`, the pet has not been checked in yet.
+- `DateTime checkedInAt` (nullable): The time that this pet was checked in.
+If `null`, the pet has not been checked in yet
 - `int petOwnerid` (required): A foreign key link to the pet owner that owns this pet.
 Set up the foriegn key link with a `PetOwner petOwner` property on the `Pet` model.

 A Pet Object looks like this: